Skills: Reading, Writing, Listening.

 Target Language: Any type of question that has a fixed answer.

 Activity Goal: Test student comprehension on a given subject, or test their listening ability when combined with a listening dialog.

 Summary: This worksheet maker creates multiple-choice question and answer worksheet.
-Use the "Separate Answer Sheet" option to create a 1-page answer grid for easy marking.
+Use the "Separate Answer Sheet" option to create a 1-page "bubble sheet" for easy marking.
 Ideal for simple fun quizzes through to formal tests.

 - Distribute worksheets.

 - Students complete the test using the easy marking sheet.

 - Quickly mark and grade answers using the transparent marking overlay.